jacum/akka-sensors/README.md

 If you answer 'yes' to most of the questions above, Akka Sensors may be the right choice for you:

 - Comprehensive feature set to make internals of your Akka visible, in any environment, including high-load production.

 - It is OSS/free, as in MIT license, and uses explicit, very lightweight instrumentation - yet is a treasure trove for a busy observability engineer.

 - Won't affect CPU costs, when running in public cloud.

-- Easy Demo/Evaluation setup included: Akka with Cassandra persistence, Prometheus server and Grafana dashboards.

 Actor dashboard:
 ![Actors](./docs/akka-actors.png)